 - Choice will improve students test scores: Educational researchers here in Michigan have recently looked at this issue and found NO connection of choice to test score gains.
 Families might pick a school based on test scores, but that doesn’t mean it will improve their students performance.
 Students don’t grow just by being with students who perform better, they have to improve their efforts.
 Parents also need to remember test scores don’t make a school better.

-- Parents know how to chose a school: Parents often make choices based upon hearsay and marketing tactics.
+- Parents know how to choose a school: Parents often make choices based upon hearsay and marketing tactics.
 Parents often share negative experience more than positive stories.
 One negative school experience can greatly impact a school.
 Even if 100’s of parents have had positive educational experiences with the school.
 Parents often feel that grades and test scores make a quality school.
 In reality best schools are created by a community culture built on positive relationships.
 Parents choose schools for many reason, but often the primary reason is not academic.

 - School choices create stability for student: School of choice often creates an unstable learning atmosphere for students.
 Students who chose to attend a school outside their district often chose to move again later.
 This unstable, inconsistent learning environment can harm students.